Redland123/File-Renaming/README.md

 # File-Renaming
-Quick multi-threaded program which renames all files contained within a provided directory.
+Speedy multi-threaded program which renames all files contained within a provided directory.

 ## Notes